Organizational ombudsman: Specific examples

 Universities appoint ombudsmen to handle student and staff complaints and grievances.

 Corporations and businesses contract or hire an ombudsman to enable businesses and organizations to realize their goals.
 The Outsourcing Law Group recommends agreed appointment of an ombudsman to oversee the exit process and resolve exit-related issues on the termination of a significant outsourcing contract.

 Some practitioners are certified mediators from organizations such as The Center for Dispute Resolution.
-Other practitioners have received a masters or Ph.D. in programs such as Mediation and Conflict Studies.
+Other practitioners may have a masters or Ph.D. in programs such as mediation and Conflict Studies.

 In this case study involving a home services organization, the organization used an ombuds office for monitoring, reporting, conflict resolution and engagement.
 Team coaching tools were deployed as well.
 In a case study involving a manufacturing business, the role of the ombudsperson included mediation, coaching individuals within the team, coaching with leadership to discover overall goals, team diagnostic assessments, ongoing team coaching centered on organizational culture, communications, team agreements, etc., and finally, training in conflict awareness.